digitalspring/whitepaper/whitepaper.md

 - The peers could be selected randomly.
 Privacy implications are roughly the same as for the previous option with the exception that no payment data is available this time.
-The question remains, though, why peers would want to provide storage and traffic resources to other peers in the first place.
+The question remains, though, why peers would want to provide storage and bandwidth to other peers in the first place.

 Clearly, the last option is the best in terms of costs and privacy implications (provided that onion routing is used) but at the same time,